Progress report for SW22-936

 Participation Summary:

-Thus far, the greatest educational and outreach result has been the recognition of EPN as a possible biological control agent against insect pests.
-This assessment is supported by the questions asked and interest expressed in EPN for insect management.
-Growers are more aware of the EPN alternative and seek more information around the use and availability of EPN for insect control.
+Growers and agricultural pest managers recognize EPN as a possible biological control agent against insect pests.
+This assessment is supported by the questions asked and interest expressed in EPN for insect management and different venues.
+Growers are aware of the EPN alternative and seek more information around the use and availability of EPN for insect control.

 Education and Outreach Outcomes